hermitgreen/text-retrieval/README.md

-# TextRetrieval
+# Text Retrieval
-Final project of cpp class in USTB
+Final project of CPP class in USTB

-该程序实现了从txt文件中定向检索对应的文本并统计频次的功能。
+This program realizes the function of directional retrieval of corresponding text from txt files and statistics of frequency.

-使用QT建立了图形化界面。
+Build GUI by QT